yeti/Manticore-ViewManager/README.md

 When developping an application, you will usually want to group the Views into Sections.
 If you are developing a regular application, try to group views that you feel are connected in a way, that would often navigate between each others.
 If you are developping a tabbed application, each tab will have it's own Section.
 Think as Sections as "containers" for related Views.

-It is in no way a mandatory thing to have Views inside Sections, it is only a better design.
+Sections can also be shown without views in order to create single-level hierarchy, but it's a better design to create one Section with multiple Views.
 If you feel a View-Controller could not be linked to any other, then create a Section with no Views.
+Then, be sure to never associate any View to this Section.

 As an example, if you were to develop a social app, you could want to group the Views like this :